wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab5/lab5.md

     - **Username:** afoster
     - **Password:** *Provided by Trainer*

-03. Open **Windows Explorer** and navigate to the Agent folder on the desktop and launch the **Delinea Agent for Windows64** application
+03. Open **Google Chrome** and navigate to <https://d2qljt6m66vn62.cloudfront.net/Agent-for-Windows-5.9.0.zip>.
+Unpack the downloaded zip file and launch the **Agent for Windows.msi** file

 04. On the Welcome Message, click **Next**